drshooby/devops-a8/README.md

 # devops-a8

+## What is this

+This assignment is a Terraform + Packer setup for setting up the following Infrastructure:

+1. VPC, private subnets, public subnets, and all necessary routes
+2. 1 bastion host in the public subnet to accept only your IP on port 22
+3. 6 EC2 instances in the private subnet using your new AMI created from Packer
+4. The AMI is Amazon Linux, having Docker preinstalled, and having your SSH public key set for private key login

+After following the instructions below these goals should be achieved and feel free to view the screenshots below for check-ins, good luck!

 ## How to Use

 - Run `python3 setenv.py` and enter your credentials, then run the printed command for your system